lenon/aws-cas-credential-process/README.md

 # aws-cas-credential-process

 `aws-cas-credential-process` is a [credential process][cred-proc] for AWS CLI.
-It can be used to authenticate through any CAS SSO that is configured as SAML 2.0 identity provider on AWS.
+It can be used to authenticate through any CAS SSO that is configured as [SAML 2.0 identity provider][cas-saml] on AWS.

 How the process works: